In Short

 - who is likely to be exposed.

-Once the hazards or risks are identified you should make your best effort to:
+Once the hazards or risks are identified, you should put in your best effort to:

-- Eliminating the hazard from the workplace entirely;
+- eliminate the hazard from the workplace entirely;

 We appreciate your feedback – your submission has been successfully received.